MRMaulana461/ckd-app/README.md

 - A Cost of Inaction calculator
 - An optional Hugging Face LLM narrative layer

-The cost formula is sourced from `Cost_Formula_CKD_Digital_Twin.pdf` — the exact formula, stage cost table, and comorbidity multipliers are also shown live in the dashboard's **Cost Formula Reference** panel.
+the exact formula, stage cost table, and comorbidity multipliers are also shown live in the dashboard's **Cost Formula Reference** panel.

 ---